scottfitzhugh/grid-life/project-plan.md

 - ✅ **NEW**: Optimized AntLogicEngine for better performance
 - ✅ **NEW**: Comprehensive variable system (ant, cell, surrounding cells)
 - ✅ **NEW**: OR/AND condition groups with nesting support
+- ✅ **NEW**: Ant spawning system with directional spawning and state inheritance
+- ✅ **NEW**: GitHub Actions CI/CD with GitHub Pages deployment
 - All major features implemented and working
 - Enhanced rule system provides powerful new capabilities
 - Backward compatible with existing rule formats